nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing all tasks : `list`

 View a list of all tasks in Taskify.
 Format: `list`

 ### Editing a task : `edit`

 Edits an existing task in Taskify.
+Editing tasks allows you to keep track of any changes/updates to your schedule by modifying the task data.

 Format: `edit INDEX [n/NAME] [desc/DESCRIPTION] [date/DATE] [s/STATUS] [t/TAG]…`